It’s Men’s Sexual Health Week!

 Oranges

 Oranges are a rich source of vitamin C and also contain vitamin E, two antioxidants that protect sperm against damage.
 Men who have a varicocele, an enlarged vein in the scrotum, often have problems making enough sperm and their sperm quality suffers, leading to infertility.
-In men who underwent surgery for varicocele, vitamin C improved the motility and morphology of the sperm compared to the placebo.
+In recent studies of men who underwent surgery for varicocele, vitamin C improved the motility and morphology of the sperm compared to the placebo.

 Grapes